tonytw1/google-cloud-build-status/README.md

-Translates Google Cloud Build status pushes arriving on our MQTT topic into a radio group of on/offs messages.
+Translates Google Cloud Build status pushes arriving on a MQTT topic into a radio group of on/off messages.

 ie.
 ```